angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

-:card[Tundra]s, presumably to hide what he was on; we exchanged :card[Stifle]s on fetches and :card[Wasteland], and I eventually found the combo with disruption in the form of :card[Thoughtseize] and :card[Force of Will] backup to win with a pass the turn pile using :card[Ideas Unbound].
+:card[Tundra]s, presumably to hide what he was on; we exchanged :card[Stifle]s on fetches and :card[Wasteland], and I eventually found the combo with disruption in the form of :card[Thoughtseize] and :card[Force of Will] backup to win with a pass-the-turn pile using :card[Ideas Unbound].

 **In:** :card[Cavern of Souls], 2 :card[Duress], :card[Abrade], 2
 :card[Flusterstorm]